Estecka/mc-Variants-CIT-wiki/Item-Properties.md

 ```

 ## Transform: `remap`
-If the input value is in the provided map, this will return the associated value instead.
+If the input value is in the provided map's keys, this will return the associated value instead.
 This fails if the input is not in the map.
 ```json
 {